prasangeet/Mathematics_Library/README.md

 # Mathematics Library

 The code's basic functionality is to test various mathematical functions. involving Algebra, Calculus, Trignometry and statistics.
+Main file to test the codes - main_b23ch1033.c.

 ### Algebra